Bluehost vs. HostPapa – Popular Shared Hosting Compared

 Ease of Use

 Setting up a website is often a walk in the park.
-You simply go through their installation process, and boom!
+You go through their installation process, and boom!
 You’re ready to rock.

-HostPapa is user-friendly too, offering a slightly different approach.
-Its menu is also easy to maneuver, but you might encounter a few more choices that could require a moment of thought.
-If you’re not too tech-savvy, it could feel like a bit of a scavenger hunt.
+HostPapa is user-friendly, too, offering a slightly different approach.
+Its menu is also easy to maneuver, but you might encounter a few more choices that could require a moment of thought if it Feels like a scavenger hunt.

-Imagine this: You’re a small business owner trying to launch your first website.
-You’d want everything to be intuitive, right?
+If you’re not too tech-savvy, imagine this: You’re a small business owner trying to launch your first website.
+You’d want everything to be intuitive.
 In that case, Bluehost can help you kick things off without too many bumps in the road.

 Auto Page Rank shines here by guiding you through analytic insights.
-It tells you how your setup could be improved, further smoothing your user experience.
+It tells you how your setup could be improved, smoothing your user experience.

 Control Panel and Tools